Stop, Drop, and Freeze

 Here are the TL;DR actions for this post:

-- Grab your free credit report to make sure everything is still kosher.
+Grab your free credit report to make sure everything is still kosher.
 You can start the process at this government maintained portal.
-You get 3 free credit reports a year (one from each credit bureau), so go ahead and add this to your calendar to complete every 3 months:
+You get 3 free credit reports a year (one from each credit bureau), as well as one from Innovis.
+So if you pull only one at a time every 3 months you get to check your credit report every 3 months for free indefinitely.
+Hit the '+' sign at the bottom right of this google calendar to receive a reminder every 3 months: Public Google Calendar for credit report reminders

-- Make sure to create an online account at the IRS (currently disabled by the IRS for 2015) and Social Security Administration benefits websites before a criminal does so in your name and claims your refund and/or benefits.
+Make sure to create an online account at the IRS and Social Security Administration benefits websites before a criminal does so in your name and claims your refund and/or benefits.
 Note: Do this even if you aren't receiving benefits yet.

 Stay tuned for a future post on how to approach security questions used for verification and password recovery.Read through this guide for more information.